cncf/artwork/examples/sandbox_l-r.md

 ## Cloud Native Sandbox Project Logos

 *Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
 The white logos below are displayed on the light grey of tables.*
-## Cloud Native Sandbox Project Logos

-*Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
-The white logos below are displayed on the light grey of tables.*
-#### Lima Logos

 <table>
     <tr>